 Winter Fuel Payments

-- you moved to an eligible country – see the list at Gov.uk – before 1 January 2021
+- you moved to an eligible country – see the list at Gov.uk – before 31 December 2020

-- you were born before 26 September 1956
+- you were born before 23 September 1958

-- you have a link to the UK – for example, you have family in the UK, or you have lived or worked in the UK.
+- you have a link to the UK – for example, you have family in the UK, or you have lived or worked in the UK

 Housing Benefit

 If you’re going abroad temporarily and not subletting your property while you’re away, you’ll keep getting Housing Benefit for up to four weeks if, at the start of the absence, you don’t plan to be away for more than four weeks.
 This may be extended up to eight weeks if the absence is caused by the death of your partner or child who is with you.
 If you’re going abroad for medical treatment, you may be able to keep getting Housing Benefit for up to 26 weeks.
+You can't keep receiving Housing Benefit if you move abroad permanently.

 Bereavement Support Payment